-- 1. Set the interval (mileage) of the maintenance schedule.
-To determine the recommended maintenance interval, refer to your "NISSAN Service and Maintenance Guide". - 2.
-To display the reminder automatically when the desired distance is reached, select the "Reminder" key. - 3.
-Reset the driving distance to the new maintenance schedule. - 4.
-To return to the previous screen, push the BACK button.
+- To display the reminder automatically when the desired distance is reached, select the "Reminder" key. - Reset the driving distance to the new maintenance schedule. - To return to the previous screen, push the BACK button.

 The unit can be converted between "US" and "Metric".
 (See "How to use SETTING button" (P.4-11).)